 |TEOG (Texas Equal Opportunity Grant)||Financial need, enrolled at least half-time||$788 - $1,575 a semester||Complete a Free Application for Federal Student Aid|

 Scholarships, like grants, are funds that do not require repayment.
 Scholarships are coordinated through the Frank Phillips College Development Corporation and private donors.
 Students receiving a Frank Phillips College scholarship must use the award while attending FPC.
 Funds will not be disbursed to a student for transfer to another college or university, or for personal use.

 Scholarships can vary significantly in the eligibility criteria; some are merit based and others are need based.
-Deadline for submission of a scholarship application to our office is April 15 each year.
-However, you can inquire as to the availability of funds at any time.
 You only need to complete one application to apply for all FPC scholarships.

 How to Apply for Scholarships

 The scholarship application process at Frank Phillips College is simple: complete one online form and be considered for a wide variety of scholarship opportunities.

 General Guidelines for Scholarship Recipients